On the theories classified by an \'etendue: Etendues and uniform co-ordinatisability

-\begin{ex} It is useful to have a basic example to revisit when each new notion is introduced: we will use finite dimensional vector spaces over a finite field $F$.
+We now recall the notion of \emph{co-ordinatisable} theory from \cite[\S 7]{relcat} and introduce our `uniform' specialisation. \begin{ex} It is useful to have a basic example to revisit when each new notion is introduced: we will use finite dimensional vector spaces over a finite field $F$.
 Let $\Vectf$ denote the classical theory of $F$-vector spaces.
-We can view $\Vectf$ as a positive theory (called a coherent theory in \cite{elephant}, i.e.\ avoiding mention of the negation symbol) via a process known as \emph{Morleyization} -- for each positive formula $\phi(\vec{x})$, we add a relation symbol $(\neg \phi)(\vec{x})$ and axioms expressing that $(\neg \phi)(\vec{x})$ is the negation of $\phi(\vec{x})$ (see \cite[Lemma D1.5.13]{elephant}).
+We can view $\Vectf$ as a coherent theory (also called a positive theory, i.e.\ avoiding mention of the negation symbol) via a process known as \emph{Morleyization} -- for each positive formula $\phi(\vec{x})$, we add a formal relation symbol $(\neg \phi)(\vec{x})$ and axioms expressing that $(\neg \phi)(\vec{x})$ is the negation of $\phi(\vec{x})$ (see \cite[Lemma D1.5.13]{elephant}).
 As far as geometric logic is concerned, this means we can negate any formula that does not include an infinitary disjunction.

 We write $B_n(x_1,\dots,x_n)$ as shorthand for the formula

 expressing that $(x_1, \dots , x_n)$ is a maximally linearly independent set of vectors, i.e.\ a basis of length $n$.
 The geometric theory of \emph{finite dimensional $F$-vector spaces} $\Vectff$ is given by adding to $\Vectf$ the geometric axiom $\top \vdash \bigvee_{n \in \N} \exists \vec{x}. \ B_n(\vec{x})$.